 MakeSpace wanted a system that charges the customer the right sum at the time of subscription creation, regardless of its complex pricing variations.

 1) Chargebee API + MakeSpace database, a coherent communication

 When a subscription is created, Chargebee API talks to the MakeSpace internal database to spit out the exact billing amount —keeping in check the pricing model, zip code, and storage plan.

 2) Billing touches every team in MakeSpace

 Four different teams rely on Chargebee for their operations:

-Customer success team takes advantage of the Chargebee + Zendesk integration to access subscription info right in their help desk while staying connected with customers.
+The Customer success team takes advantage of the Chargebee + Zendesk integration to access subscription info right at their help desk while staying connected with customers.